 2. Universal Service Plan

-Successful Applicants will provide a plan to provide directly or cause to provide 100/100 Mbps service to all on grid unserved or underserved locations within 5 years.
+Successful Applicants will provide a Universal Service Plan to provide directly or cause to provide 100/100 Mbps service to all on grid unserved or underserved locations.

 Applicants providing direct service to all locations should present a phased approach for serving all locations in the town(s) or Communications Union District.

-Applicants not serving all locations directly must provide commitment letters from partners who will provide service to all remaining locations.
-For example, an incumbent telephone company that provides service to 90% of the town, must provide a letter of commitment or jointly apply with another entity demonstrating that all remaining on grid unserved and underserved locations will be served and how.
+Applicants not serving all locations directly shall explain how all other on grid underserved and unserved addresses will be served.

+Applicants shall provide an overview of obstacles to providing service to all on grid underserved and unserved addresses.

+Applicant may submit commitment letters from other providers if applicable.

 Preference will be given to Applicants submitting joint applications covering an entire community within the allowable timeframe.

 Applicants shall provide a timeline for achieving universal service.

 If the project requires multiple phases and will take more than 2 years to complete, the Applicant shall provide a timeline showing each phase.

-Applicants should attach any document support their commitment to universal service.
+Applicants should attach any documents supporting their commitment to universal service.

 3. Estimated Total Cost to Serve All Unserved and Underserved Address in Universal Service Area

 Applicants must be able to provide a total estimated cost for the serving all unserved and underserved addresses in the proposed Universal Service area.
 The Applicant should describe how the estimate was arrived upon and factors that will influence the final cost to serve the entire Universal Service Area.
 Included in the cost estimate will be the number of underserved and unserved locations that service will be offered to.
-This will result in an average cost per location.

 Other Funding Sources for the Project

 Applicant should detail any additional financial support to be provided to this Universal Service Project.
-This includes any federal grants or contracts; contributions from communities to be served; or private capital to be investment by the Applicant.
+This includes any federal grants or contracts; contributions from communities to be served; or private capital to be invested by the Applicant.

 Community Engagement